Every kit we sell is street legal in most states.

 When a new year of the vehicle is released, a resubmission to CARB is required.

-The time required to go through the regulatory process can be as great as ten months and there is no guarantee the system will be found acceptable for each successive vehicle model year.
+The time required to go through the regulatory process can be lengthy and there is no guarantee the system will be found acceptable for each successive vehicle model year.

-With the exception of our 57i Series, all our intake systems are submitted to CARB for each model year.
+With the exception of our 57i Series, our intake systems intended for street use are submitted to CARB for each model year.

 Intakes with EO numbers means the product meets CARB emission standards ONLY for the vehicle model years cited.